projectcalico/calico/v2.5/getting-started/kubernetes/installation/hosted/kubernetes-datastore/index.md

 You must have a cluster which meets the following requirements:

+- You are running Kubernetes `v1.7.0` or higher.
 - You have a Kubernetes cluster configured to use CNI network plugins (i.e. by passing `--network-plugin=cni` to the kubelet)
 - Your Kubernetes controller manager is configured to allocate pod CIDRs (i.e. by passing `--allocate-node-cidrs=true` to the controller manager)
 - Your Kubernetes controller manager has been provided a cluster-cidr (i.e. by passing `--cluster-cidr=192.168.0.0/16`, which the manifest expects by default).